rackerlabs/technical-blog/_posts/2020-06-04-do-you-have-an-operatoinal-readiness-checklist.md

 #### Create operational runbooks

 You should create an operational runbook and confirm that it's valid.
-The runbook considers traditional IT Service Management factors such as:
+The runbook considers traditional IT Service Management (ITSM) factors such as:

-- Event Management
+- Event management
-- Incident Management
+- Incident management
-- Problem Management
+- Problem management
-- Change Management
+- Change management
-- Configuration Management (and appropriate use of a CMDB)
+- Configuration management (and appropriate use of a CMDB)
 - Escalation procedures

 #### Resource tagging